Alan Pastrana: Denver Broncos

-The Denver Broncos selected Pastrana in the eleventh round of the 1969 NFL Draft with the 270th overall pick.
+The Denver Broncos selected Pastrana in the eleventh round of the 1969 NFL/AFL draft with the 270th overall pick.
 In 1969, he saw action in two games and did not attempt a pass, but did have one reception for 15 yards.
 The following season, he played in five games, including three as starter in relief of Steve Tensi, who had suffered a shoulder injury.
 Against the San Diego Chargers, Pastrana drove the team to the opposing 35-yard line and within field goal range, but he was knocked unconscious and could not call a crucial timeout.
 As the offensive captain, he was the only person authorized to do so under the rules at the time, and the clock expired to result in a 17–17 stalemate.
 The rules regarding timeouts were changed after the season.
 In 1970, Pastrana completed 29 of 75 pass attempts for 420 yards and one touchdown, rushed 14 times for 89 yards and one touchdown, threw nine interceptions, and was sacked eight times.
 Five of his interceptions came against the Kansas City Chiefs.
 Pastrana suffered a severe concussion that effectively ended his career near the end of the 1970 season and also heavily altered his personality.
 In the 1971 offseason, head coach Lou Saban held try-outs with seven quarterbacks.
 By the end of August, Pastrana made the cut to the final three, alongside Don Horn and Steve Ramsey, and was the only quarterback remaining on the team from the prior season.
 Pastrana, however, was cut in early September.